Program overview

 Featured Experiences

-• Experiential Learning: The program emphasizes practical applications and project-oriented evaluations, ensuring students are well-prepared for the workforce.
+• Experiential Learning: The program emphasizes real-world applications, ensuring graduates are career-ready.

 Career Options

-Graduates of the Honours Bachelor of Information Technology – Cybersecurity program can pursue a variety of career paths in Canada, including:
+Graduates of the Honours Bachelor of Information Technology – Cybersecurity program can pursue various career paths in Canada, including:

 • Cyber Security Analyst: Responsible for protecting an organization’s computer systems and networks from cyber threats.

-• Security Operations Centre Analyst: Monitors and responds to security incidents, ensuring the safety of information systems.
+• Security Operations Centre Analyst: Monitors and responds to security incidents and alerts in real-time.

-• Compliance and Controls Analyst: Ensures that an organization adheres to regulatory requirements and internal policies regarding information security.
+• Compliance and Controls Analyst: Ensures that the organization adheres to regulatory requirements and internal policies.

-• Network and Systems Administrator: Manages and maintains an organization’s network infrastructure, ensuring optimal performance and security.
+• Network and Systems Administrator: Manages and maintains an organization’s IT infrastructure and networks.

-• Information Security Consultant: Provides expert advice to organizations on how to protect their information assets and improve their security posture.
+• Information Security Consultant: Provides expert advice on security measures and strategies to protect sensitive information.

-• Information Security Coordinator: Oversees security initiatives and ensures that security policies are implemented effectively across the organization.
+• Information Security Coordinator: Oversees security initiatives and ensures compliance with security policies.

-• Cybersecurity Intelligence and Analytics Analyst: Analyzes data to identify trends and potential threats, helping organizations to proactively address security issues.
+• Cybersecurity Intelligence and Analytics Analyst: Analyzes data to identify potential security threats and vulnerabilities.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.